danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 **Objective:**

-- To experiment with various geometric drawing methods, to explore alternatives, particularly with regard to shapes and drawing with colors.
+- To experiment with various geometric drawing methods and to explore alternatives, particularly with regard to shapes and drawing with colors.
 - To reflect on the politics/aesthetics of emojis on the basis of the assigned texts.

 **For additional inspiration:**